WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 The function `$consumer` uses `cont.new` to create a continuation executing `$generator`.
 This creates a value of reference type `(ref $ct)`, saved in `$c`.

-The function `$generator` then runs a loop, where a `resume` instruction is used to continue execution of the continuation currently saved in `$c` in each iteration.
+It then runs a loop, where a `resume` instruction is used to continue execution of the continuation currently saved in `$c` in each iteration.

-In general, a `resume` instruction not only takes a continuation as argument, but also additional values to be passed to the continuation to be resumed, reflected in the parameters of continuation's type.
+In general, a `resume` instruction not only takes a continuation as an argument, but also additional values to be passed to the continuation to be resumed, reflected in the parameters of continuation's type.
 In our example, `$ct` has no parameters, indicating that no data is passed from `$consumer` to `$generator`.